No items found.

 Inevitably, Warren Buffett’s acquisitions occupy several places on this list and his biggest deal of all came in 2015, with the acquisition of this manufacturer of parts for the aerospace industry.

-Interestingly for Buffett, who is famed for his value investing, Precision Castparts was acquired for a multiple in excess of 20 times earnings, a price that included a 20% premium on the share price.
+Interestingly for Buffett, who is famed for his value investing, Precision Castparts was acquired for a multiple in excess of 20 times its earnings, a price that included a 20% premium on the share price.

-2. United Technologies and Rockwell Collins merger for 30B in 2017
+2. United Technologies and Rockwell Collins merger for $30B in 2017

-When United Technologies acquired Rockwell Collins in 2017, it led to a series of spin offs, including that of Otis Elevators, a well-known name in consumer tech that left the conglomerate’s portfolio.
+When United Technologies acquired Rockwell Collins in 2017, it led to a series of spin-offs, including that of Otis Elevators, a well-known name in consumer tech that left the conglomerate’s portfolio.

 Interestingly, the deal is the second aerospace merger in the top three positions, suggesting that it is a focus industry for conglomerates.
-Despite the deal allowing United Technologies to become a so-called “mega supplier” for Boeing, shareholders were not impressed, with the stock falling to its lowest price in 2 years affer the deal was made public.
+Despite the deal allowing United Technologies to become a so-called “mega supplier” for Boeing, shareholders were not impressed, with the stock falling to its lowest price in 2 years after the deal was made public.

-3. Berkshire Hathaway and Burlington Northern Santa Fe for merger $27B in 2009
+3. Berkshire Hathaway and Burlington Northern Santa Fe merger for $27B in 2009

-“our country’s future prosperity depends on it having an efficient and well-maintained rail system.”
+“Our country’s future prosperity depends on it having an efficient and well-maintained rail system.”

 That must have been what he saw in BNSF, the largest acquisition in history for Berkshire Hathaway at that time.
 The subsequent growth of BNSF’s business, nearly double what it was at that time, appears to have justified the enormous outlay.